inasser1/inasser1.github.io/tabs/links.md

 page_data:
   main:
     header: "Links"
-    info: "These are links I used throughout my years to better my portfolio and find jobs and opportunities."
+    info: "These are links I used throughout my years to better my portfolio and skills and find jobs and opportunities."

   # To change order of the Categories, simply change order. (you don't need to change list order.)
   category: